 A normal UK comprehensive car insurance policy only provides third party cover when you travel outside the UK unless you extend the cover.
 You should comply with the terms of your own motor insurance policy and arrange for an extension of cover for Continental use before travel.
 Continental motoring assistance we offer is not a substitute for extending your comprehensive car insurance cover.

 There are, of course, many different sources for travel insurance and vehicle assistance that you can choose from.
-To assist you in your search, we are pleased to provide the following links to Voyager Insurance Services Ltd, who offer a range of travel and car breakdown assistance policies.
-Please note that we cannot advise upon or recommend any particular insurance arrangements and any enquiries you may have related to the Voyager policies should be addressed to them directly.
+To assist you in your search, we are pleased to provide the following links to Voyager Insurance Services Ltd, MPI and Holiday Extras, who all offer a range of travel and car breakdown assistance policies.
+Please note that we cannot advise upon or recommend any particular insurance arrangements and any enquiries you may have related to thesepolicies should be addressed directly to the insurance provider.

 Learn about the EHIC and apply or renew now